 - Adds luster to your skin and prevents dullness

 - Makes your skin plump and supple.

-Hydration is crucial, especially for people who with dehydrated and flaky skin.
+Hydration is crucial, especially for people who have dehydrated and flaky skin.

 Moisturizers contain oil-based ingredients that help create an oily layer on the skin to stop water from escaping through your dermis.
-Some other benefits of a moisturizer for your skin are:
+Some other benefits of a moisturizer for your skin are (1):

 - Reduce fine lines

 Poorly moisturized skin might experience dryness, breakouts, and premature aging.
 Moisturizing is thus as essential for healthy skin as hydration.